perladvent/perldotcom/content/article/perl-and-cgi.md

 	/~djacoby/simple.cgi
 ```

-I cut out some for space and some for anonymity, but this gives you the flavor.
 Much of this is stuff that will be of minimal use, but the empty `QUERY_STRING` entry might draw your attention.
 If you simply add `?foo=bar` to the end of the URL and you get these entries:

 ```text
 QUERY_STRING